GG Bridge main photo

 The ceremonial sword donated to Brookings, Oregon, by a Japanese pilot who bombed the area during World War Two.
 Photo by Roadside America.

 Before Highway 101 was completed in the 1930s, the town relied on a weekly supply boat.
 Brookings suffered during Great Depression.
 The 250 residents at that time made a living by fishing and by growing Easter lily bulbs.
 This region, in fact, still produces 100 percent of these bulbs grown in North America.
 The climate, soil and rainfall in this area that stretches down into the far northern reaches of California are considered ideal for the bulbs.
 The demand for these flowers seems to be waning, however.
 Production peaked at 13 million per year in the 1990s to less than 7 million today.
-There are now only 4 bulb growers in the region, down from 26 in the 1960s.
+There are now only four bulb growers in the region, down from 26 in the 1960s.

 Brookings is also famous among history buffs for what happened here during World War Two.